kwan22/habits/level3.md

   <summary>Example 1: 4a Cliff face</summary>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/4a_cf_1tile_ultra.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv3/4a_cf_1tile_ultra.png" width="480"> <br>
   This scary-looking ultra onto the 1-tile is easier than it looks: the downright lines up nicely above the previous platform.
 Personally I aim for when Madeline is vertically aligned with the jutting background tiles as they're closer to Madeline and easier to see.
-The right dash afterwards is lined up at full height.
+The right dash afterwards is done at max height.
 Slow climb to the top, and then demohyper and the last snowball lines up.
 </details>

 <details>